 RPS 205 serves the City of Rockford as well as parts of Winnebago County.
-During the 2015-16 school year, the District’s three Families in Transition (FIT) advocates worked with 2,386 youths from ages birth to 21 and that number continues to increase.
-The number of high school youth needing service has increased even more dramatically.
-Rockford Public Schools Families in Transition Program has numerous local organizations they keep in contact with such as The Mayor's Task Force, Crusader Clinic's Health Care for Homelessness and local shelters.
+During the 2019-2020 school year, the district's Families in Transition (FIT) Department worked with over 2,800 youths from ages birth to 21 and that number continues to increase.
+The number of high school youth, including unaccompanied youth (youth not living in the physical custody of parent/guardian) needing services has increased even more dramatically.
+Rockford Public Schools Families in Transition Program has numerous local organizations they keep in contact with such as the Mayor's Task Force, Crusader Clinic's Health Care for Homelessness and local shelters.

-Your school-aged children may qualify for certain rights and protections under the federal McKinney-Vento Act.
+Your school-aged children may qualify for certain rights and protections under the federal McKinney-Vento Assistance Act.
+The Mckinney-Vento act defines "homeless children and youth" as individuals who lack a fixed, regular and adequate nighttime residence.

 - Receive a free, appropriate public education